 1. How do I know if I’m covered?

-In the state of Nevada, all employers have to carry workers’ compensation insurance with few exceptions.
+In the state of Nevada, all employers have to carry workers’ comp insurance with few exceptions.
 Your employer is also obligated to tell you upon hire whether or not they provide coverage.
 If you are still unsure, you can check with the state’s Coverage Verification Service (CVS).

 2. What is the first thing I should do after an injury?

-The first thing you need to do, aside from seeking medical attention, is to inform your employer.
+The first thing you need to do, aside from seeking medical treatment, is to inform your employer.
 If you wait too long to report your injury or illness, you may lose your right to recover benefits.
-Talk to your employer about the proper procedure for reporting an injury.
+Talk to your employer about the proper procedure for reporting an work-related injury.
 Usually, this involves a verbal and written notification.

 3. How long will I have to wait for workers’ comp coverage?